NachoHotz/tesacom-backend-challenge/README.md

 Backend Challenge for the position of Backend Developer at Tesacom.

-App made with `Nest.js` as backend framework, `TypeORM` as database managment, `MySQL` as the database itself, and `JWT` for user authentication.
+API made with `Nest.js` as backend framework, `TypeORM` as database managment, `MySQL` as the database itself, and `JWT` for user authentication.

 ### IMPORTANT